CORONAVIRUS: Latest updates here.

-A must-see for Bard fans, the most iconic of Shakespeare's romantic tragedies returns to the Tudor-esque Globe Theatre during Olivier Award-winning theatremaker Michelle Terry's second season at the iconic venue.
+A must-see for Bard fans, the most iconic of Shakespeare's romantic tragedies returns to the Globe Theatre during Olivier Award-winning theatremaker Michelle Terry's long-awaited second season at the iconic venue.
 The story of Verona's two-star-crossed lovers and their untimely demise is well known and well-loved, but this dynamic new production spins the tragic tale on its head.
+Alfred Enoch stars as Romeo alongside Rebekah Murrell as Juliet, directed by Ola Ince in her Globe debut.

 What is the story?